1nk0x01/1nk0x01.github.io/content/Write-ups/CTFJordan-2022/Forensics/Filterition-2.md

 >Points: 200

-Me (@Rpi8) and (@inFerno) solved this challenge together.

-#### Let's get started, were given a (“pcapng”)  so let's take a overall look first and get in deep later.
+#### Let's get started, given a (“pcapng”) so let's take a overall look first and get in deep later.

 ![pcap-view](https://i.imgur.com/Tr2oQnp.png)

 messy requests :D | but the name of the challenge is **Filterition**

-so we have to filter the requests to find what we're looking for
+so i have to filter the requests

-We started filtering the requests, we started with **dns** requests but nothing was interesting. we take a look at **tcp** requests and we couldn't see the requests well so we thought that there is nothing useful :D
+i started filtering the requests, started with **dns** requests but nothing was interesting. i took a look at **tcp** requests and i couldn't see the requests well so i thought that there is nothing useful :D

-now time to check the ftp requests using this wireshark filter ( **ftp-data** ) and there we got a very interested thing.
+now time to check the ftp requests using this wireshark filter ( **ftp-data** ) and there i got a very interested thing.

 ![ftp-data](https://i.imgur.com/mEauVD5.png)
-it is a zip file cool let's dig in.. we exported the file. now we have a zip file looks interesting but it is protected with password :( | ofc we will brute force it . i used zip2john to crack the password |
+it is a zip file cool let's dig in.. i exported the file. now i have a zip file looks interesting but it is protected with password :( | ofc i will brute force it . i used zip2john to crack the password |

 ![zip2john](https://i.imgur.com/GKIVady.png)

 the password is : **labeba**
-BoOoOM we done :*
+BoOoOM am done :*

 sry but nope i got file named secret_data.txt contains some codes